oleksandr-borysov/event-manager/readme.txt

 For testing can be used events data stub in JSON format located in:
 {project-root}/src/test/resources/test-data-stub.json

+For testing was used the Postman REST client application.

 Add event:
 POST http://localhost:8080/eventmanager/event/add
 Payload example: